mojaloop/documentation/docs/technical/deployment-guide/local-setup-windows.md

 >
 > Refer to the desired matching version as specified in the [Deployment Guide (1.
 Pre-requisites)](README.md#1-pre-requisites).
 >
+> Otherwise determine the specific version of Docker Desktop with the desired target Kubernetes version by examining the [Docker Desktop release-notes](https://docs.docker.com/desktop/release-notes).
+>
 > Alternatively, a specific version of [Docker-desktop](https://www.docker.com/products/docker-desktop/) that includes a supported target Kubernetes version as specified in the [Deployment Guide (1.
 Pre-requisites)](README.md#1-pre-requisites) can be installed.
 See [Installing Docker for Windows](#11-kubernetes-installation-with-docker) section for more information.
 >